sandroallan/peekframe/README.md

 2. Download the latest version: **peek_frame_setup.exe**.
 3. Run the installer and follow the instructions.

-## 🤝 How to Contribute

-Contributions make the open-source community an amazing place to learn, collaborate, and innovate.
-Any contributions you make are greatly appreciated.

-1. Fork the project.
-2. Create a branch for your feature: `git checkout -b feature/AmazingFeature`.
-3. Commit your changes: `git commit -m "Add some AmazingFeature"`.
-4. Push to the branch: `git push origin feature/AmazingFeature`.
-5. Open a Pull Request for review.

 ## 📄 License

 This project is licensed under the [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.html).